 After all, the achievement of permanence for children is certainly something that should be celebrated by all involved.

 Physical affection should be encouraged

 On a related issue, I’m delighted that Sir Martin Narey and Mark Owers’ recent fostering stocktake report refuted one myth, that lingers in some quarters, that inspectors take a dim view on carers showing physical affection towards children that they are looking after.
 That is certainly not the case!
 And, I’m glad that our position was stated so clearly in the report.

 Of course, carers must be sensitive to the feelings and experiences of individual children.
 But, Ofsted’s approach is at one with Sir Martin and Mark’s summary of the issues.
 Physical affection should be actively encouraged.
-An overly tentative, risk-averse approach denies children the kind of warm, nurturing care that they all deserve - whether from foster carers, special guardians, children’s home staff, adopters, or parents.
+An overly tentative, risk-averse approach denies children the kind of warm, nurturing care that they all deserve - whether from foster carers, special guardians, children’s home staff, adopters, kinship carers, or parents.